 Previous categories include grocery stores, streaming services, fitness clubs, gas, and internet, cable, and phone services.

-In addition to those quarterly rewards, you’ll also earn 5% cash back on travel through Chase Ultimate Rewards, 5% on Lyft rides through March 2022, 5% on groceries for 12 months or up to $12,000 spent, 3% cash back at restaurants and drugstores, and 1% on everything else.
+In addition to those quarterly rewards, you’ll also earn 5% cash back on travel through Chase Ultimate Rewards, 5% on Lyft rides through March 2022, 3% cash back at restaurants and drugstores, and 1% on everything else.
 So the earning potential is pretty exceptional.